nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

     </dependencies>
     ```

     The `artifactId` is identical to the `MAVEN-ARTIFACT-ID` we referenced before.
 Use the `version` number from your latest release or tag.

-5. Update the dependencies:
+4. Update the dependencies:

-    1. If you are using IntelliJ IDEA:
+    * IntelliJ IDEA

         In IntelliJ IDEA, click on **Import Changes** in the Maven's popup.

-    2. If you are using Eclipse:
+    * Eclipse

-        In a terminal:
+        1. In a terminal:

         ```bash
         $ mvn eclipse:eclipse
         ```

-        In Eclipse, then right-click on the project and click Refresh (F5).
+        2. In Eclipse, then right-click on the project and click Refresh (F5).

 ### Using Unit Tests